 - Confirmation of M.D. or D.O. or equivalent degree from that medical school

-- A current valid certificate from the Education Committee for Foreign Medical Graduates (ECFMG)
+- A current valid certificate from the Education Committee for Foreign Medical Graduates (ECFMG; not required to interview, but essential to begin training)

 - The ability to reside continuously in the U.S. for the length of training.